OneWholeWorld/Earth-System/README.md

 - Every thought of a system must be recorded.

-- Wisdom must be learned from the recorded story of of every system.
+- Wisdom must be learned from the recorded story of every system.

 - Every action of a system must comply with the Zero Strings Principles.